 Kirsten Mulrennan and Rachel Murphy, 'Opening a window to the past: Researching archival diaries', University of Limerick Special Collections and Archives Department website (https://specialcollections.ul.ie/research-diaries/) (Date accessed).

 1. Context: diaries as archival artefacts

 When researching any archival document, it is important to consider the physical item as a whole, and not just the content contained within it.
+It is an archivist’s job to archivist explore the ‘provenance’, or ownership history of a source, where it is known.
+For more on provenance and the archival process, see FAQ: Beginner’s Guide to Archival Research, especially in relation to the question ‘What happens to archives before a researcher sees them‘, or watch the video introduction to Special Collections and Archives.
 For a definition of diaries and a history of diary-writing, see related lesson on Diaries as historical sources.

 The physical object often contains clues that point towards additional information about its history, beyond what information is written on it.
 In relation to diaries, this means analysing the whole of the diary from cover to cover, and not just the series of entries within it.
 What can such an analysis tell us?

 The condition of the cover can give us clues as to how often the item was read or used, i.e. is the cover in good condition, or is it worn and torn?
 The cover may be faded if it was kept in sunlight, stained by mould, dirt or damp if kept in unfavourable conditions, or in relatively good condition if kept somewhere ‘safe’.
 Where a diary is kept can give researchers clues as to its perceived value by the author and/or subsequent readers.